Thousands of private Russian fighters in Syria under 'Wagner' force, investigations claim

 SHADOWY SECRET FORCE

-Slyshkin's death adds to the increasing spotlight on a secretive mercenary force that is coming into focus thanks to dogged investigative reporting from St Petersburg-based website Fontanka, the Conflict Intelligence Team (CIT) and Associated Press.
+Slyshkin's death adds to the increasing spotlight on a secretive mercenary force that is coming into focus thanks to dogged investigative reporting from St Petersburg-based website Fontanka, the Conflict Intelligence Team (CIT) and AP.

 The girlfriend of one man killed recently claimed that fighters were told they would be paid around $4000 per month and be given missions that "would make anyone's hair stand on end".
 She said conditions rarely met what was promised and families were paid out between $22,000 and $52,000 for deaths depending on rank